samvv/js-proxy-deep/README.md

 Returns a new proxy that will trap methods as described in this API.
 `nestedTarget` is an optional object with which the proxy will be initialized.
+If it is not specified, the target that was passed to `new DeepProxy()` will be used.

 ### handler.getPrototypeOf()